backblaze-b2-samples/b2-iconik-plugin/README.md

     {"message": "The method is not allowed for the requested URL."}

-Note - for production deployment, you should [deploy Nginx as an HTTP proxy for Gunicorn](https://docs.gunicorn.org/en/stable/deploy.html#nginx-configuration) and [configure Nginx as an HTTPS server](http://nginx.org/en/docs/http/configuring_https_servers.html).
+Note - for production deployment, you should also [deploy Nginx as an HTTP proxy for Gunicorn](https://docs.gunicorn.org/en/stable/deploy.html#nginx-configuration) and [configure Nginx as an HTTPS server](http://nginx.org/en/docs/http/configuring_https_servers.html).

 ### In a Docker Container